localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 ### Execute a JavaScript UDF

-You can execute a Node.js UDF using the `SELECT` statement.
-The following example executes the Node.js UDF created in the previous step.
+You can execute a JavaScript UDF using the `SELECT` statement.
+The following example executes the UDF created in the previous step.

 ```sql
 SELECT add5(10);